TRCDevelopers/Clayium/MOD-DESCRIPTION.md

 ## Modpack Permission
 You're welcome to include this mod in your modpack.

+## Recipe Customization
+We have integration with [GroovyScript](https://github.com/CleanroomMC/GroovyScript).

+See [wiki](https://bqc0n.github.io/clayium-wiki/) for more information.

 ## Textures
 The textures used are from the original Clayium mod.